ioda-net/geo-infra/docs/dev/front.rst

     ./scripts/update-open-layers.sh

 The script will do everything for you.
 If the ``Makefile`` was updated by Swisstopo, check whether it impacts how OpenLayers is updated.
 If so, update the script accordingly before launching it.

+If some function of OpenLayers are missing in our build, update ``geo-front3/scripts/olcesium-geoadmin.json`` to add them to the build: in the ``exports`` section of the JSON, add the "path" to the function or namespace you need.
+To import all function of a namespace, add a pound sign and a star to it, like this: ``ol.source.ImageWMS#*``